Credit for Prior Learning

 - Volunteer activities that have resulted in college-level learning

-Our prior learning model is based on competencies rather than on course equivalents, so you can earn credit whether or not we offer specific courses pertaining to what you have learned.
+Our prior learning model is based on competencies rather than on course equivalents, so you can earn credit whether or not we offer specific courses about what you have learned.
 You can receive up to 60 undergraduate credits or 12 graduate credits.

 The cost of applying prior credit toward your degree is much less than the cost of tuition — saving you both time and money in earning your degree.